peetuskytta/Jobdb-XYZ/README.md

 # Crawler
 Python job posting webcrawler to list interesting job postings.
+Authors: Asukava & Pskytta, Hive Helsinki Alumni

+In case you wish to clone the project we recommend Linux as the operating system.

-To create the virtual environment use this: `python3 -m venv myenv`
+To create the virtual environment use `python3 -m venv myenv`

-To activate the virtual environment use this `source myvenv/bin/activate`
+To activate the virtual environment use `source myvenv/bin/activate`

-To deactivate the virtual use this `deactivate`
+To deactivate the virtual environment use `deactivate`

+To install the required libraries use `sudo pip install bs4 requests`

+To install other utilities use `sudo apt install sqlite3 sqlbrowser`
+- We chose sqlite3 as it is easy to use and we gain SQL and database experience.
+- Browsing the database is useful so we decided to use `sqlbrowser` for graphic representation of the database.
+We are also using terminal commands with the `sqlite` to get familiar with querys.

 ## Init script

-Let's have a script that would be run to install the above venv and libraries required by the project?
+Let's have a script that would be run to download required libraries and maybe even create the virtual environment.

+TO BE DONE later

 ## To-Do
 To-Do: